FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Finance-Aware Tool Routing (FATR)

 \subsection{Tool Inventory \& Retrieval and Tool Cards}

 Figure~\ref{fig:fatr} summarizes the FATR pipeline end to end.
-Given a question $q$ from the Question Inventory, FATR retrieves a small candidate set of tools from Tool Inventory \& Retrieval to reduce the action space.
-A retriever embeds $q$ and tool metadata and selects the Top-$K$ tools by cosine similarity (default $K{=}20$) using BGE-M3 embeddings~\cite{chen2024bge}.
+Each tool $t$ in the library $\mathcal{T}$ carries a callable signature and finance attributes $a_t=(t_t,i_t,d_t)$; the executor exposes all tools through a unified interface, validates structured arguments $x_k$ emitted by the planner, dispatches the call, and normalizes the returned output $o_k$ into a compact schema for caching and evaluation.
+Given a question $q$ from the Question Inventory, FATR retrieves a small candidate set from Tool Inventory \& Retrieval to reduce the action space.
+A retriever embeds $q$ and tool metadata and selects the Top-$K$ tools by cosine similarity (default $K{=}20$) using BGE-M3 embeddings~\citep{chen2024bge}.
 Each retrieved tool is formatted as a Tool Card containing tool name and description, together with the finance attributes $a_t$.
 The combination reduces distractors and makes prompting more stable under large catalogs.